 How to Initiate a Publication

-1. Email Marketing and PR at email@example.com
+1. Email Marketing at firstname.lastname@example.org

 for an appointment well in advance of your needed delivery date.